marcianosr/devvoted/docs/design.md

 - Question does not match interest of player
 - Question is a poll question

+### Answering a poll

+Answering a poll will be stored with a date id:
+This means the same polls can reused over time but with different settings (read: modifiers)

+An example url for a poll could be: polls/{date-id}/votes where date-id has a different value but could refer to the same poll.

 ## 4. Scoring for questions

 Since everyone gets a different (more tailored to their interests) question, it would not be fair if some people get questions that only awards 3 points, and others get questions awarding them 10 points.